 In an Excel sheet, first enter the original amount invested.
 The amount invested should be represented by a ‘minus’ sign.
 In the following cells, enter the returns received during each period.
 “Remember to include the ‘minus’ sign whenever you invest money.”

-Values refer to a series of cash flows that corresponds to a schedule of payments in dates.
+Values refer to a series of cash flows that correspond to a schedule of payments in dates.
 The first payment refers to the investment made at the beginning of the investment period and must be a negative value.
-All succeeding payments are discounted based on a 365-day year.
+All succeeding payments are discounted based on a 365-day-year.
 The series of values must contain at least one positive and one negative value.

 Date stands for the day the first investment was made and when the returns were received.
 Each date should correspond to its respective investment made or income received as shown in the above table.
 Dates should be entered in a ‘DD-MM-YY (date-month-year)’ format as errors can occur if the format is not followed.
 If any number in the dates is invalid, or the format of dates is inconsistent, XIRR will reflect the “#VALUE!” error.